Ornamental Memories

 With faith, love, & perseverance as I struggle to move on

-With James in my heart forevermore, spiritually guiding me with his new presence,
+With James in my heart forevermore, spiritually guiding me with his

 With sorrow and reluctance, each new day,